Teaching is a career like no other.

 Every year thousands of people make the change and use their experiences and passion for their subject to inspire the next generation.
 Read about people who have made a career change into teaching (external website) on the Get into Teaching website.

 To be eligible to teach you’ll need to meet some standard criteria, like GCSE level qualifications in English and Maths, and usually an undergraduate degree.
 This may vary in different parts of the country.

-Find out more on the Get into Teaching website (Opens in a new tab) in England, Teach in Scotland website (Opens in a new tab) or Discover Teaching website (Opens in a new tab) in Wales.
+Find out more on the Get into Teaching (external website) in England, Teach in Scotland (external website) or Discover Teaching (external website) in Wales.
 If you’re already a qualified teacher, these sites also include details of teaching jobs available.

-Events offer a brilliant opportunity to find out more about teacher training and what a career in teaching has to offer search the Get into Teaching website to find teaching information events happening near you or online (Opens in a new tab) .
+Events offer a brilliant opportunity to find out more about teacher training and what a career in teaching has to offer search the Get into Teaching website to find teaching information events happening near you or online (external website).

 Teaching in Further Education has different entry requirements and application processes to traditional early years, primary or secondary teaching routes.
-Make sure to explore the Teach in Further Education website to find out more.
+Make sure to explore the Teach in Further Education (external website) to find out more.